 Furthermore, the benefits of art aren't merely “in your head.”

 The impact of art, music, and writing can be seen in your physical body as well.
 In fact, this study published in the Journal of Psychosomatic Medicine used writing as a treatment for HIV patients found that writing resulted in “improvements of CD4+ lymphocyte counts.”

 That's the fancy way of saying: the act of writing actually impacted the cells inside the patient's body and improved their immune system.

 In other words, the process of creating art doesn't just make you feel better, it also creates real, physical changes inside your body.

 The moral of this story is that the process of making art — whether that be writing, painting, singing, dancing, or anything in between — is good for you.

-There are both physical and mental benefits from creating art, expressing yourself in a tangible way, and sharing something with the world.
+There are both physical and mental benefits of art and creativity, expressing yourself in a tangible way, and sharing something with the world.
 I'm trying to do more of it each week, and I'd encourage you to do the same.

 In our always-on, always-connected world of television, social media, and on–demand everything, it can be stupidly easy to spend your entire day consuming information and simply responding to all of the inputs that bombard your life.